Help! I Hit an Object in the Road

 The vehicle which dropped the debris will not be held responsible for repairs to your vehicle.
 Make sure the damage sustained to your vehicle exceeds your deductible enough to make a claim worth filing.
 The amount of a surcharge for an at-fault accident varies per policy.
 It is common for a surcharge to last three years unless you have accident forgiveness.

 Knowing the answers to these questions can help you determine if it is worth it to file the claim.
-It’s helpful to ask your insurance agent about the repercussions of getting into an accident well before you do so.
+It’s helpful to ask your insurance agent about the repercussions of being in an accident well before you do so.

 Flying Object in Roadway = Comprehensive Claim